Mt. Bogd Golf Course

 Mt.
-Bogd Golf Club is the first international-standard 18-hole golf course in Mongolia, located in the Bogd Khan Mountain, Ulaanbaatar, Mongolia.
+Bogd Golf Club is the first international-standard 18-hole golf course in Mongolia, located in the Bogd Khan Mountain, Bayanzürkh District, Ulaanbaatar, Mongolia.
 It is situated 13 km to the southeast of downtown Ulaanbaatar.
 There are two other golf courses in Mongolia, yet none of them meets international standards with one having been built illegally by Korean investors.

 Development

 The project started in 2008 with investments from four large Mongolian companies, including MCS Holding and Skytel (Mongolia).
 The architectural design was developed by GolfPlan USA.
 There are 5 sets of tees measuring 6443 m from the back.
 In 2012, Mt.Bogd GC launched its testing operation.
 The course officially opened on June 22, 2013 and the Tourism Association of Mongolia hopes it will develop new types of tourism, namely golf tourism, in Mongolia.